Tanushree Banerjee

 project image LLMs are Superior Feedback Providers: Bootstrapping Reasoning for Lie Detection with Self-Generated Feedback

-Tanushree Banerjee, Richard Zhu, Runzhe Yang, Denis Peskov, Brandon Stewart, Karthik Narasimhan
+Tanushree Banerjee, Richard Zhu, Runzhe Yang, Karthik Narasimhan

 We investigated a bootstrapping framework that leverages self-generated feedback for detecting deception in Diplomacy games by collecting a novel dataset of human feedback on initial predictions and comparing the modification stage performance when using human feedback rather than LLM-generated feedback.
 Our LLM-generated feedback-based approach achieved superior performance, with a 39% improvement over the zero-shot baseline in lying-F1 without any training required.